Page compiled from visits to the city. Porto is not in the

 the company website or from a ticket office before boarding.
 On

-local and suburban city buses you can pay the driver in cash,
+local and suburban city buses you can pay the driver in cash.

 The names of the various different bus companies are shown with

 links to their websites.
+STCP is the Porto city bus operator.

 Airport - some journeys to / from northern Spain with